zhaotingchen/meer21cm/README.md

 sys.path.append('path/to/meerstack/src/')
 ```
 ## Development
-If you want to contribute to the developing of `meerstack`, make sure you check [requirements](DEVELOPING.md).
+If you want to contribute to the developing of `meerstack`, make sure you check [the workflow](DEVELOPING.md).